GTPB/PPB18/assets/7_Parsing-Theory-II.md

 ---
 Challenge #3
+> Download the Uniprot multiple sequence FASTA file `SwissProt-Human.fasta` from [here](data_and_scripts/Parsing/SwissProt-Human.fasta).
+> Download the file `cancer-expressed.txt` containing a list of ACs from [here](data_and_scripts/Parsing/cancer-expressed.txt)
+>+  Read the ACs and store them in a pyton structure

->-   Read the human FASTA file one record after the other.
+>+  Read the human FASTA file one record after the other.
 Check if the record header contains one of the 10 ACs.
->-   If YES, copy the header to a new file.
+>+   If YES, copy the header to a new file.
 >
 ----